mblarsen/vue-browser-acl/README.md

 ### Modifiers

-There are four modifiers.
-Two that affects the element (hide, disable) and two that let's you evaluate multiple subjects at once (some, every).
+There are a few modifiers.
+Three that affects the element (hide, disable, readonly) and two that let's you evaluate multiple subjects at once (some, every).

 ```vue